Statistical Characteristics of Deep Representations: An Empirical Investigation: Introduction

 \section{Introduction}

-A learned representation can significantly affect the performance of deep networks, and the representation's distributed and deep natures are the essential elements for the success of deep learning \citep{bengio2013representation}.
-As a consequence, deep networks have a greater \textit{expressiveness} compared to the other machine learning algorithms \citep{hinton1986learning} or shallow networks \citep{montufar2014number,telgarsky2015representation,eldan2016power,raghu2016expressive}.
-Besides the distributed and deep natures that have been intensively studied, a hidden layer's representation characteristics are considered to be important as well.
-Nonetheless, a relatively smaller number of studies have been completed on the topic, and the goal of this work is to understand the representation characteristics better.
-Therefore, \textit{the meaning of representation in this work is restricted to the activation vector of a single hidden layer} and a \textit{unit} refers to a neuron of the hidden layer.
+A learned representation can affect the performance of deep neural networks; the distributed and deep natures of the representation are the essential elements for the success of deep learning \citep{bengio2013representation}.
+Owing to the depth, deep networks have a greater \textit{expressiveness} compared to other machine learning algorithms ~\citep{hinton1986learning}, or shallow networks ~\citep{montufar2014number,telgarsky2015representation,eldan2016power,raghu2016expressive}.
+In addition to the distributed and deep natures that have been intensively studied, a hidden layer's \textit{representation characteristics} are considered to be important as well.
+Nonetheless, a relatively limited number of studies have been conducted on this matter.
+The goal of the present study is to better understand representation characteristics.
+In this study, the meaning of representation is restricted to \textit{the activation vector of a single hidden layer}, and representation characteristics refer to \textit{the statistical characteristics of the activation vector, such as correlation and sparsity}.

-A few previous studies considered manipulating \textit{statistical characteristics} of representations such as reducing covariance among hidden units \citep{cogswell2015reducing,xiong2016regularizing}, encouraging representational sparsity \citep{glorot2011deep}, or forcing parsimonious representations via clustering \citep{liao2016learning}.
-In some of the similar works, a popular argument has been that the representation regularization reduces the generalization error via altering a representation characteristic.
-This argument, however, has not been rigorously studied.
-Another popular argument has been the reduction of effective capacity via regularization.
-This argument has been recently disproved by \cite{zhang2016understanding} where they empirically show that explicit regularization methods like L2 weight decay and dropout cannot sufficiently limit the effective capacity of deep networks.

-Since a novel information-theoretic analysis method was proposed for deep learning \citep{tishby2015deep,shwartz2017opening}, \textit{information theoretic} characteristics of representation have become an important research topic.
-In their work, mutual information $I(\z_l;\x)$ and $I(\z_l;\y)$ are used to address the learning dynamics and generalization of deep learning, where $\z_l$ is the hidden layer $l$'s representation, $\x$ is the input, and $\y$ is the output.
-It is further discussed that a good representation is the one that contains a minimal amount of information from the input while containing a sufficient amount of information from the output.
-In \cite{achille2017emergence}, the Information Bottleneck Lagrangian \citep{tishby2000information} is decomposed into the sum of a cross-entropy term and a regularization term.
-The regularization term turns out to be $I(\z_l;\x)$ that needs to be minimized.
-Some of the recent works will be additionally addressed in Section \ref{sec:mutual_info}.